KathirvelAIDS/copy-file/README.md

 The for function is used to take each line from the main file.

 ### Step 6:
-Write() is used to write the lines of main file to the empty file or to the directed file.
+Write() is used to write the lines of main file to the empty file or to the directed file

 ## PROGRAM:
 ~~~